learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 Click on that button, and a new window of the CodeGrade interface should open up.
 As you haven't submitted an assignment for this lab yet, click on the "Create submission" button.
 On the next page that opens, click on the "GitHub" button.
-As long as you're logged onto GitHub, this step should connect CodeGrade to your account.
+A GitHub screen will open asking you to authorize CodeGrade.
+(Note: you should only have to do this step the first time you create a submission.)
+Once CodeGrade is authorized, as long as you're logged in to GitHub, CodeGrade should be connected to your account.

 ![Gif showing the CodeGrade interface, creating a submission, and connecting to GitHub](https://imgur.com/aXVrPtW.gif)

-> If you were not logged onto GitHub, it should open a window for you to do so.
-> Log in, and you should see the list of your repos.
-If it does not open a login
-> window for you, log in on another window and start again from the Canvas page.
-> If you were logged in and it still did not work, try again, but instead of clicking
-> the "GitHub" button, click the "Or manually connect your Git repository" link
-> underneath.
-CodeGrade will walk you through the manual set up, be sure to read
-> and follow their instructions carefully.

-Once your GitHub account is connected, whether automatically or manually, you should see a list of your repos in the CodeGrade window.
+Once your GitHub account is connected, you should see a list of your repos in the CodeGrade window.
 Find the repo that matches the assignment you're submitting, in this case `phase-0-completing-assignments-codegrade`, and click the blue "Connect" button.

 When CodeGrade finishes connecting the repo, it should show you a success message with a link to view your submission.
 Click on that link.